 - Do not use the forums (or the rest of the site for that matter) for advertising.

 - No personal attacks on other users—contact a staff member directly to resolve issues.

 - Posts inciting hatred or made purely to antagonize or provoke others are not allowed - Be nice.

-Before uploading something, ask yourself: "Is this a wallpaper?
+Before uploading, ask yourself: "Is this a wallpaper?
 Would anyone be able to use this as a wallpaper?"
-If not, don't upload it!
+If the answer is no, don't upload it!

 - Respect copyright.
 Attribute the author wherever possible.
 Do not upload content from banned sources.
 Do not remove artist signatures/watermarks.

 - Sexual content and other overly sexual images are all strictly prohibited.

 - Masturbation, oral sex, sex toys, penetration, bodily fluids, etc.

 - Closeups of genitals, focus on genitals.